-(c) The Investigatory File
+(d) The Investigatory File

-For the duration of the investigation, the Human Resource Officer will maintain the investigatory file.
-Upon completion of the investigation, the Human Resource Officer will transfer the file to the OEO.
+Every complaint will trigger the creation of an investigatory file.
+The investigatory file will consist of the initial complaint, the final investigative report, including a record of the remedial action to be taken, if any, and any documents created or used during the investigation.
+For the duration of the investigation, the OEO will maintain the investigatory file.
+Upon completion of the investigation, the OEO will close the file.
 Additionally, the OEO will record and maintain complaints in a database management file consistent with the NYU fiscal year (September 1st - August 31st).
 The OEO will maintain records of all complaints for a period of seven (7) years after the conclusion of an investigation.

 The University will maintain the confidentiality of the complaint, and the privacy of the persons involved, to the greatest extent possible, consistent with its goal of conducting a thorough and complete investigation and to the extent permitted by law.

-The University will not in any way retaliate against an individual who reports a perceived violation of this policy, participates in any investigation, or otherwise opposes perceived discrimination, harassment, or retaliation, including as a witness.
-It will also not retaliate against anyone associated with the individual who engages in such protected conduct, such as a family member.
 NYU further will not tolerate retaliation by any employee.
-Retaliation is a serious violation of this policy, as well as federal, state, and local law.
-Anyone who believes he/she is a victim of retaliation should report the matter immediately according to the same procedure provided in this policy for making complaints of discrimination, harassment, or sexual assault.
-Any person found to have retaliated against another individual will be subject to the same disciplinary action provided under this policy for other violations.
+Retaliation against anyone who complains of, testifies in, or assists in an investigation or proceeding involving discrimination, harassment (including sexual/gender harassment), sexual assault, or retaliation is a serious violation of this Policy, as well as federal, state, and local law.
+Anyone who believes they have been subjected to retaliation should report the matter immediately according to the same procedure provided in this Policy for making complaints of discrimination, harassment (including sexual/gender harassment), or sexual assault.
+Any person found to have retaliated against another individual will be subject to the same disciplinary action provided under this Policy for other violations.

-VI.
+VII.
 SEXUAL ASSAULT

-VII.
+VIII.
 CONSENSUAL RELATIONSHIPS

-This policy does not form a contract of any kind.
-Any comments or suggestions concerning this policy should be forwarded to the Executive Director of the Office of Equal Opportunity at firstname.lastname@example.org.
+This Policy does not form a contract of any kind.
+Any comments or suggestions concerning this Policy should be forwarded to the Executive Director of the Office of Equal Opportunity at firstname.lastname@example.org.